 Flu (Influenza) is a very common illness that is highly infectious and spread by the coughs and sneezes of people who have it.
 In some people flu develops into more serious illness, such as bronchitis and pneumonia.
 You can be protected against flu by having a simple vaccination against it.
-The Department of Health recommends flu vaccination every year for everyone in the following groups
+The Department of Health recommends flu vaccination every year for everyone in the following groups:

-over 65 years
+All those aged over 65 years

-o Chest problems, including certain asthmatics on steroid inhalers or tablets and those with chronic bronchitis or emphysema
+- Chest problems, including certain asthmatics on steroid inhalers or tablets and those with chronic bronchitis or emphysema

-o Chronic heart disease
+- Chronic heart disease

-o Chronic kidney or liver disease
+- Chronic kidney or liver disease

-o Chronic neurological disease
+- Chronic neurological disease

-People who have lowered immunity due to disease or treatment such as steroid medication or cancer treatment
+- People who have lowered immunity due to disease or treatment such as steroid medication or cancer treatment

-living in an older people’s home or nursing home
+- Those living in an older people’s home or nursing home

-a healthcare professional who has direct contact with patients
+- A healthcare professional who has direct contact with patients

-a carer of an ‘at risk’ patients
+- A carer of an ‘at risk’ patient

 A new annual flu vaccine is now being offered to children as part of the NHS childhood vaccination program.
 This year it is being offered to children aged 2 and 3 years.